abhijithp05/soar/README.md

 2. Charts: Visual representation of data using bar charts, line graphs, and pie charts.
 3. User Settings: Customizable user settings stored in local storage.
 4. Responsive Design: Optimized for various screen sizes.

+## Branching Strategy

+### Git Flow

+Branches in Git Flow:
+master: Contains the production-ready code.
+Each commit on master represents a stable, deployable state.

+develop: This is the integration branch for ongoing work.
+All features are merged here before being released to production.

+feature/\*: Feature branches are used to develop new features or bug fixes.
+These are created from the develop branch and merged back into develop when complete.

+release/_: When develop is ready for a release, a release/_ branch is created to prepare the code for production.
+This branch allows for last-minute bug fixes, documentation updates, or version number changes.

+hotfix/\*: These are emergency fixes made directly to master (or main).
+After the fix, the changes are merged into both master and develop to ensure consistency.

+### Flow Example:

+Start with master and develop.
+Create a feature/ branch from develop.
+Merge the feature back into develop.
+When ready for a release, create a release/ branch from develop.
+Merge release/ into both master and develop.
+For urgent fixes, create a hotfix/ branch from master, fix, then merge into both master and develop.

 ## Contributing